aws/event-ruler/README.md

 ## Performance

-We measured Ruler's performance in two modes:

-1. Multiple Rules are compiled into a Machine and matching is done against an Event provided as a JSON string.
+We measure Ruler's performance by compiling multiple rules into a Machine and matching events provided as JSON strings.
-2. As above, but the events are supplied as an array of pre-sorted name/value pairs.
-2. Individual Rules are checked against individual Events using the static `Ruler.matchesRule()` method.

-A benchmark which processes 213,068 JSON events with average size about 900 bytes against 5 each exact-match, prefix-match, suffix-match, equals-ignore-case-match, numeric-match, and anything-but-match rules and counts the matches, using the three modes above, yields the following on a 2019 MacBook Pro:
+A benchmark which processes 213,068 JSON events with average size about 900 bytes against 5 each exact-match, prefix-match, suffix-match, equals-ignore-case-match, wildcard-match, numeric-match, and anything-but-match rules and counts the matches, yields the following on a 2019 MacBook:

+Events are processed at over 220K/second except for:
-1. Events are processed at over 175K/second except for anything-but matches, which are processed at over 125K/second.
+ - equals-ignore-case matches, which are processed at over 180K/second.
+ - wildcard matches, which are processed at over 170K/second.
-2. Events are processed at over 400K/second
+ - anything-but matches, which are processed at over 110K/second.
-3. Events are processed at over 8K/second.
+ - numeric matches, which are processed at over 2.5K/second.

 ### Suggestions for better performance